 - The right to counsel.

-As a victim of the crime of rape or forcible sodomy, you have certaqin rights.
-These rights are as follows:
+As a victim of the crime of rape or forcible sodomy, you have certain rights.
+These rights are as follows

 - The right to request that charges be pressed against your assailant;